Q: What challenges do schools face to delivering online learning to all students?

 Q: Are teachers taking attendance in 2020-21?

 A: California bases funding to schools on average daily attendance, but districts won’t lose money if some students don’t participate in distance learning.
-However, schools will still be required to track and report student participation.
+However, schools are still required to track and report student participation.

-Q: Will students still be required to take the state’s standardized Smarter Balanced tests in math and English language arts in grades 3-8 and 11 take in spring 2021?
+Q: Will students still be required to take the state’s standardized Smarter Balanced tests in math and English language arts in grades 3-8 and 11 in spring 2021?

 Q: What about Advanced Placement tests, SAT and ACT tests?

 A: Shortened versions of Advanced Placement exams were administered online in May and early June.
-The 45-minute tests, which are accessible by iPhones, are open-book and only include written responses, with no multiple choice questions.
-Security measures including anti-plagiarism software are expected to discourage cheating.
+The 45-minute tests, which were accessible by iPhones, were open-book and only included written responses, with no multiple choice questions.
+Security measures including anti-plagiarism software were expected to discourage cheating.

 AP test takers can earn college credit if they score high enough on the AP exams, which are offered in 38 subjects including biology, U.S. history and Spanish.
 Information has not yet been released about how AP tests will be administered in 2020-21.

-However, both the University of California system and CSU systems have suspended admission requirements for SAT or ACT tests for the class of 2021 and the UC system decided in May to abandon the SAT and ACT exams as a freshman admission requirement and to develop its own substitute standardized test by 2025.
+Both the University of California system and CSU systems have suspended admission requirements for SAT or ACT tests for the class of 2021 and the UC system decided in May to abandon the SAT and ACT exams as a freshman admission requirement and to develop its own substitute standardized test by 2025.
+However, some campuses initially gave students the option of submitting those test scores as part of their application.
+But, a judge ruled Sept.
+1 that all UC campuses must suspend use of the tests in admissions decisions.
+Some students want to take the SAT/ACT but are finding it difficult to find scheduled exams.

 Q: If school is closed, can parents still arrange play dates for their children, or have groups of children together to do homework?